-All grids have a range of surface temperature (or age in the case of stellar population synthesis models) and many also include a range of surface gravity or metallicity.
+Usually grids have a range of surface temperature, and many also include a range of surface gravity or metallicity.
+But other types of parameters are also possible, e.g., age in the case of stellar population synthesis models.
 The table star command will interpolate on these tables to calculate an SED with the specified parameters.
-More information on the various grids that are supported can be found on our web site http://wiki.nublado.org/wiki/StellarAtmospheres.
+More information on the various grids that are supported can be found on our web site wiki.nublado.org/wiki/StellarAtmospheres.

-To list all the grids that have already been compiled on your system, you can use the table star available command.
+To list all the grids that have already been installed on your system, you can use the table star available command.
 This will list all the standard grids that were installed from the webpage above (including their parameters), but not the custom grids that you created yourself.
 Note that this command will only list valid binary files that can be used in the current setup of the code.
 This implies that if the binary files were compiled with a set continuum resolution command, then this command needs to be repeated with the table star available command in order to see the binary files.
+The output will also list the table HM05 and table HM12 commands.
+They are not strictly part of the table star family of commands, but they internally use the stellar grid infrastructure to do their work.

-To list all the SEDs that are contained in a single compiled stellar atmosphere grid, you can use the table star <grid> list command.
-For more details see our webpage listed above.
+To list all the SEDs that are contained in a single stellar atmosphere grid, you can use the table star <grid> list command.
+This works both on the original ascii file and the compiled binary file.